-VECO Vietnam is a member of Vredeseilanden, an international NGO based in Leuven, Belgium.
+VECO Vietnam is a member of Vredeseilanden, an international NGO with its headquarters in Leuven, Belgium.
 VECO stands for VredesEilanden Country Office.
 For more than 30 years, we have worked continuously to achieve one goal: a better deal for farmers.

-VECO enables and supports smallholder farmers to take up their role in rural poverty alleviation and to contribute to feeding a growing world population in an sustainable way.
+VECO envisions a world with production and consumption systems that allow poverty and hunger to be eradicated and that do not burden our planet more than it can bear.
+Therefore, VECO enables and supports smallholder farmers to take up their role in rural poverty alleviation and to contribute to feeding a growing world population in a sustainable way.

 Vredeseilanden is the result of the 2001 merger of three Belgian development organizations: Vredeseilanden, FADO and COOPIBO.
 Each brought their own experiences, expertise, resources and geographical specializations to the table, and together they decided to continue under the name Vredeseilanden.